codsen/codsen/packages/ast-monkey/README.md

 `val`                 | Whatever         | at least one, `key` or `val` | All object key/value pairs having this value will be selected for deletion
 }                     |                  |                              |

 If you set only `key`, any value will be deleted as long as `key` matches.
 Same with specifying only `val`.
-If you specify both, both will have to match, otherwise key/value pair (in objects) will not be deleted.
+If you specify both, both will have to match; otherwise, key/value pair (in objects) will not be deleted.
 Since arrays won't have any `val`ues, no elements in arrays will be deleted if you set both `key` and `val`.

 **Output**